 Once you have put all the information in the barcode system, the software can automatically generate barcodes that can be downloaded for printing.
 Barcodes are unique to products.
 So, ensure you choose the appropriate type of barcode (UPC, EAN, GS1, etc.) according to the product type and size.

 3. Barcode Printing

 You now need a label printer to print the barcode labels.
-You can choose to buy your own label printer (one-time investment) or get the prints from third-party barcode label printers (time-consuming and comes with security risks).
-We suggest having your own printer for faster access and better security.
+You can choose to buy your label printer (a one-time investment) or get the prints from third-party barcode label printers (time-consuming and comes with security risks).
+We suggest having your printer for faster access and better security.
 Depending upon your product type, purpose, and security purpose, you can print labels of different sizes.
 After printing the barcode, check for scannability before pasting on the products.

 4. Labelling Products:

 Select the right place (visible and free from constant friction that might damage the barcode) and stick the barcodes with a proper adhesive on the products.
 The standard recommended place for sticking barcodes is the lower right quadrant on the back of the products.
 If you follow this practice, it becomes easier to find the label and expedite the scanning process.